-As a Premium Gold Hospital member you'll receive up to 100% cover at over 500 private hospitals, recognised public hospitals and day hospital facilities across Australia.
+As a Premium Gold Hospital member you may be covered at over 500 private hospitals, recognised public hospitals and day hospital facilities across Australia.

 Hospital excess

 Premium Gold Hospital offers a choice of \$350 excess or \$750 excess.
 The higher the excess you choose the less your premiums will be throughout the year, enabling you to choose the premium level that best suits your budget.